featherbear/UNSW-COMP6441-RATtata/content.md

 ```

 * Write the Relay
+* Rewrite the server with a more lower-level language
 * Secure the network traffic
-* Rewrite the server in a a more lower-level language
 * More features...
 * Dark theme (important) <!-- .element: class="fragment" data-fragment-index="1" -->